Gorgios/advent-2022/README.md

 #### Day 4
 * Only thing I had to do to solve both parts, was to found intersect function.
 However, I did it already in day3, so everything went smoothly;)

+#### Day 4
+* I have lot of fun with this task.
+Learned a little about parsing in kotlin.
+When input is correctly parsed, exercise become easy, because there is only need to use stacks correctly.